eeepqinghuan1024/NFCM-mechanism/README.md

 # NFCM-mechanism
-Nonlinear feedback control mechanism for joint positive and negative information spread.
+An efficient nonlinear feedback control mechanism for joint positive and negative information spread.